Daniel Okeke

-Daniel Okeke (born 26 December 2001) is an Irish rugby union player who is currently a member of Munster's academy.
-He plays in the back-row and represents Limerick club Shannon in the amateur All-Ireland League.
+Daniel Okeke (born 26 December 2001) is an Irish rugby union player who plays as a flanker or number eight for Coventry in the RFU Championship.

 Early life

 Born in Limerick, Okeke first began playing rugby with Thomond, before attending Ardscoil Rís, where his strong carrying and try-scoring performances in the Munster Schools Rugby Senior Cup caught media attention.

-Munster
+Club career

 Strong performances for famous Limerick amateur club Shannon saw Okeke, who was part of the National Talent Squad, earn an appearance for Munster A in December 2020, before he joined the Munster academy ahead of the 2021–22 season.
 Following the disruption caused by the province's recent tour to South Africa, Okeke made his senior competitive debut for Munster in their opening 2021–22 Champions Cup fixture away to English club Wasps on 12 December 2021, starting in the province's 35–14 win.

-Ireland
+In May 2024, it was announced that Okeke would be leaving Munster at the end of the season.
+On 28 May 2024, it was confirmed that Okeke signed for English club Coventry in the RFU Championship from the 2024–25 season.